Dewatering: Deep wells

 A deep well typically consists of a borehole fitted with a slotted liner and an electric submersible pump.
 As water is pumped from a deep well, a hydraulic gradient is formed and water flows into the well forming a cone of depression around the well in which there is little or no water remaining in the pore spaces of the surrounding soil.
 Deep wells work best in soils with a permeability of k = ×10^-3 m/s to ×10^-5 m/s; the amount of drawdown that a well can achieve is limited only by the size of the fish pump.

 Deep wells can be installed in a ring around an excavation to lower the water level and maintain a safe, dry site.
 Several equations can be used to design deep well dewatering systems, however many of these are based on empirical data and occasionally fail.
 Practice and experience, along with a firm understanding of the underlying principles of dewatering, are the best tools for designing a successful system.
 Some dewatering situations "are so common that they can be designed almost by rule of thumb".

 Deep wells are also used for aquifer testing and for groundwater drainage by wells.

 Wellpoints

-Wellpoints are small-diameter (about 50 mm) tubes with slots near the bottom that are inserted into the ground from which water is drawn by a vacuum generated by a dewatering pump.
+Wellpoints are small-diameter (about 50 mm) tubes with slots near the bottom that are inserted into the ground from which water is drawn by a vacuum generated by a dewatering piston pump.
 Wellpoints are typically installed at close centers in a line along or around the edge of an excavation.
 As a vacuum is limited to 0 bar, the height to which water can be drawn is limited to about 6 meters (in practice).
 Wellpoints can be installed in stages, with the first reducing the water level by up to five meters, and a second stage, installed at a lower level, lowering it further.
 The water trickling between the deep wells may be collected by a single row of well point at the toe.
 This method ensures a much thicker width free from seepage forces.